jospi96/angular2/README.md

 ## Local installation
 For local installation you will need node.js version 19.0.1 and angular cli.
-1. Install angular material with comand "ng add @angular/material", chose indaco styele end responde yes a "Set up global Angular Material typography styles" "Include the Angular animations module"
+1. Install angular router with comand "ng add @angular/router"
 2. run the ng serve command in the console
 2. enjoy de project in localhost:4200